isa-ulisboa/greends-dms-exercises/dms_ex_09_create_tables.md

 # Data Management and Storage

-# Exercise 8 - Create tables in the database
+# Exercise 9 - Create tables in the database

 The goal of this exercise is to create tables in the database to accommodate our data.
 We will start by creating tables corresponding to the NUTS1 to 3, and Municipalities and Freguesias.
-For that, we will use the SQL DDL command create.
+For that, we will use the SQL DDL command **create**.

 The data to be imported to the database is in csv files, with the following structure (example):